Task management pro-tips

 In order to minimize attention residue, you can take a few steps to keep your view of Sunsama de-cluttered.

 • Minimize subtasks: Right click on a task in the kanban to select hide subtasks.
 It's usually not helpful to see all your subtasks until you are actively working on a task.
+(Note: to hide subtasks on all instances of a recurring task, hide them on one instance and "update all incomplete instances to match this task").

 • Use Today View and Focus Mode